-The Sweet Tea Shawl is a pattern I created in collaboration with one of my favorite yarn dyers!
+A crochet triangle shawl that is simple to make and great to feature hand dyed yarn!
+The Sweet Tea Shawl is a pattern I designed in collaboration with one of my favorite yarn dyers!

 I was so excited when Tanya of Cornbread and Honey reached out to me to collaborate!